ckeditor/ckeditor5/packages/ckeditor5-code-block/docs/features/code-blocks.md

 * To **increase** indentation: Select the line (or lines) you want to indent.
 Hit the <kbd>Tab</kbd> key or press the "Increase indent" button in the toolbar.
 * To **decrease** indentation: Select the line (or lines) the indent should decrease.
 Hit the <kbd>Shift</kbd>+<kbd>Tab</kbd> keys or press the "Decrease indent" button in the toolbar.

-{@img assets/img/code-blocks-outdent-indent.gif 770 The animation shows changing indentation inside code blocks in CKEditor 5 rich text editor.}
+{@img assets/img/code-blocks-outdent-indent.gif 770 The animation shows changing indentation inside code blocks in CKEditor&nbsp;5 rich text editor.}

 <info-box>
 	The indentation created this way can be changed.
-Use the {@link module:code-block/codeblockconfig~CodeBlockConfig#indentSequence `codeBlock.indentSequence`} configuration to choose some other character (or characters) of your preference (e.g. four spaces).
+Use the {@link module:code-block/codeblockconfig~CodeBlockConfig#indentSequence `codeBlock.indentSequence`} configuration to choose some other character (or characters) of your preference (for example, four spaces).
 By default, the indentation changes by a single tab (`\t`) character.
 </info-box>

 <info-box>
-	You can disable the indentation tools and their associated keystrokes altogether by setting the {@link module:code-block/codeblockconfig~CodeBlockConfig#indentSequence `codeBlock.indentSequence`}  configuration to `false`.
+	You can turn off the indentation tools and their associated keystrokes altogether by setting the {@link module:code-block/codeblockconfig~CodeBlockConfig#indentSequence `codeBlock.indentSequence`}  configuration to `false`.
 </info-box>

 ### Preserving line indentation

 To speed up the editing, when typing in a code block, the indentation of the current line is preserved when you hit <kbd>Enter</kbd> and create a new line.
 If you want to change the indentation of the new line, take a look at [some easy ways to do that](#changing-line-indentation).

-{@img assets/img/code-blocks-preserve-indentation.gif 770 The animation shows preserving indentation inside code blocks in CKEditor 5 rich text editor.}
+{@img assets/img/code-blocks-preserve-indentation.gif 770 The animation shows preserving indentation inside code blocks in CKEditor&nbsp;5 rich text editor.}

 ## Installation